elimisteve/teller/README.md

 * Add support for `--via` syntax so we can type `bob --via sms Urgent
   message: ...`

+  * Add `--via gpg` and `--via pgp` to send encrypted email to recipient

 * Add scrollback (i.e., pressing the up arrow or C-p should scroll up through user's command history)

-* Replace the crappy, noisy `xmpppy` with a better module

 * Support sending emails via something other than Gmail

 * Add support for the following recipients:

-  * "twitter", "facebook", "tent.io" or "tent.is", "irc"
+  * "twitter", "facebook", "tent.is", "irc"

 * Make it possible to send messages to named groups